 “With cannabis businesses, you are really in the compliance business.”

 This statement accurately describes the challenges that most content marketers face today when running even the most basic paid amplification and PPC campaigns for this kind of B2B content.

 Facebook and Google PPC for Cannabis Content Marketing (or Lack Thereof)

 For businesses of any size, creating audience-focused and pay-to-deliver content across Facebook, Instagram, and Google to generate customer leads is pretty straightforward.

-At this point, even though cannabis is legal in almost 50% of the country, Facebook and Google don’t allow any paid content promotion even for the most evergreen, cannabis-related business content.
+At this point, even though cannabis is legal in almost 50% of the country, Facebook and Google don’t allow any paid ads or content promotion even for the most evergreen, cannabis-related business content.

 Facebook and Instagram have also been particularly aggressive (and cryptic) when it comes to suspending cannabis-related social accounts without notice.
 The risk is just too great for businesses in this space.

 This will probably be an issue until prohibition disappears completely or the business really does become too large to ignore.